kinsonlcy/api-bitly/readme.md

 php artisan migrate
 ```
 ## Note
-If the id generated is not 8 digit, please perform:
+If the id generated is not 8 digit, please copy hashids.php into the following directory:

 ```
 mv hashids.php /var/www/html/api-bitly/vendor/vinkla/hashids/config